 If you have dental insurance

-At Dr. Bobby Brown’s office, we will submit your claim directly to your insurance company electronically.
+At Dr. Bobby Brown and Associates, we will submit your claim directly to your insurance company electronically.
 We will even provide you with a complimentary benefits check to see what you are covered for.

 When you finish your appointment, you pay us, and we submit your claim.
 Then in a couple of business days, your insurance company reimburses you!

 Bonus!
 Use your rewards cards to earn rewards points.
 After all, you get your money back from the insurance company in a couple of days anyway.